‘Tell me, what is it you plan to do

 I experienced three major bouts of deep depression between the ages of 15 and 26, with a sort of mild depression at all times in between.
 The third time around, my therapist told me she was honestly amazed I hadn’t committed suicide because she didn’t think it was possible for a person in as much pain as I was in to get up and go to work every day.

 Now, however, I live a life of profound gratitude, self-compassion, mindfulness, simplicity, patience, awareness, clarity, and focus.
 I live consciously and deliberately.
 This is not to say that I no longer experience pain, grief, anger, shame, and fear.
 Of course I do.
 I am a human being.
-But a much greater proportion of my days are spent in joy, peace, love, and courage.
-When I experience negative feelings and hear the voice of my inner critic, I am able to hold those feelings for a time in a healthy way, see them and their patterns for what they are, and release them without letting them define me.
+But now when I experience difficult emotions and hear the voice of my inner critic, I am able to hold those feelings for a time in a healthy way, see them and their patterns for what they are, and release them without letting them define me.
+As a result, I am able to spend a much greater proportion of my days in joy, peace, love, and courage.

 My background and my goals: I got a BA in English, thinking I’d like to teach high school or college literature.
 Feeling too afraid of graduate school at first, I taught high school English for a few years before getting my MA in English.
 Now, I’m 31 and working on a PhD in English in North Carolina.
 I live in a little house on a quiet street with my boyfriend and rescue dog.
 I have a wonderful group of friends, near and far, and although graduate school is incredibly challenging both intellectually and emotionally, I love my life here.

-I don’t plan on going on the academic job market when I finish this degree.
-During the first six months of this funny little personal growth journey, I came to the profound realization that I chose the academic route because I thought self-worth came from external approval and for me, external approval was always granted because of my performance in school.
-Since I’ve been able to detach from that model, I’ve realized that I have a different calling–one that’s always been there but that got buried over the years.
-During the past decade of teaching, my favorite parts have been connecting with students who are feeling stuck by their limiting beliefs, helping them to move past those beliefs and take charge of their lives.
-Research and literature have been important to me, but they have always been secondary to building relationships and helping others find their light.
+I haven’t decided if I will go on the academic job market when I finish this degree.
+For a while, I thought I had chosen the academic route because I derived self-worth from external approval and for me, external approval was always granted because of my performance in school.
+When I detached from that mode of validation, I realized that I have other callings–one in particular that’s always been there but that got buried over the years.
+During the past decade of teaching, my favorite moments have been connecting with students who are feeling stuck by their limiting beliefs, helping them to move past those beliefs and take charge of their lives.
+Research and literature have been important to me, but they always felt secondary to building relationships and helping others find their light.

-Learning to listen to my intuition and trust myself has allowed me to admit out loud that my ultimate dream is to someday run an organization that empowers young people, most likely women, to overcome their inner critics and limiting beliefs, and lead the lives they want.
+Learning to listen to my intuition and trust myself has enabled me to recognize that my ultimate purpose is to empower others to overcome their inner critics and limiting beliefs, and lead the lives they want.
+What form that will take only time will tell.
 I believe each person has the power to lead and transform the world around him or her, but we hold ourselves back.
-As a first baby step to this dream, I’m pursuing a certification as a Professional Coach–leadership coaching or life coaching.
-Doing the work to complete a PhD and start a coaching business is going to be a long and bumpy road, but with the support of loved ones and lots of self-compassion, I am wholeheartedly committed to making my dream a reality.
+As a first baby step to living this purpose more fully, I’m pursuing a certification as a Certified Professional Coach.
+Doing the work to complete a PhD while teaching and coaching is a long and bumpy road, but with the support of loved ones and lots of self-compassion, I am wholeheartedly committed to the process.
+And ironically enough, coaching helped me rediscover my passion for literature.

-I started this blog in November 2016 to document the things I think about and do–some that helped me emerge from the fog of my previous life and some that I do on a regular basis now to experience present moment peace.
+I started this blog in November 2016 to document what I think about and do–things that have helped me emerge from the fog of my previous life that I do on a regular basis now to experience present moment peace.
+I don’t claim to have all the answers, and I still have a lot of questions, but I do know what has worked for me so far.

-Reading some of the early entries is somewhat agonizing for me because I see that version of myself trying to work out some challenging realizations and feelings that I now view as quite simple.
-But I won’t go back and edit those entries in case it helps readers wrestle with some of their own truths.
-I hope you’ll stick with me as I find my voice here–it’s a work in progress, as am I.
+Publishing a blog can be agonizing for a recovering perfectionist like me because I’ve made public old versions of myself trying to work out challenging realizations and feelings that I now view as quite simple.
+But I won’t go back and edit those entries in case it helps readers wrestle with some of their own truths and because I’m now in a place where I like to look back and see my progress.
+I hope you’ll stick with me as I find my way–it’s a daily practice, one I feel privileged to have.

 On this blog, you might find entries about